shubham-srivastava-goku/nodejs_docker/README.md

 To create tsconfig.json run npx tsc --init --rootDir src --outDir build --esModuleInterop --resolveJsonModule --lib es6 --module commonjs --allowJs true --noImplicitAny true

 Docker is a layered based architecture.
-Every line in a docker file is treated as an layer.
-Each layer is cached and if we are building the image again, it'll check if there are ant
+Every line in a Dockerfile is treated as an layer.
+Each layer is cached and if we are building the image again, it'll check if there are any updates there.
+If there are no updates on the command, it'll use the cached layer and if there are update, it will create a new layer.
+All the other layer after the changed one will all be rebuilt.

+That is the reason we `copy package.json and package-lock.json` and install the package.
+We do not add packages frequently and we only use to change business logics.

 **Build docker image:** `docker build -t node-docker-typescript .`